MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-1.1/troubleshooting/troubleshooting.md

 Consistency engine was run successfully.
 ```

-DSC events are logged in a particular structure that enables the user to aggregate events from one
+DSC logs events with a structure that enables the user to collect events from one DSC job.
+The
-DSC job.
-The structure is as follows:
+structure is as follows:

 ```
 Job ID : <Guid>